mochtod/ssb-build-server-web/cline_docs/techContext.md

 ## Technical Constraints

 ### Security Considerations
-1. **Authentication**: Simple username/password authentication is implemented, but passwords are stored in plaintext in the users.json file.
-This should be improved in a production environment.
+1. **Authentication**: Username/password authentication is implemented using bcrypt password hashing for secure storage of credentials in the users.json file.

 2. **Role-Based Access Control**: Two roles are defined:
    - `admin`: Can approve/reject VM configurations and manage users